wong-ja/CTP_Hacks_2025_CareerCheer/README.md

    - ```git clone https://github.com/wong-ja/CareerCheer.git```
 3. Build & run on (Gradle sync) an Android device or emulator
    - Android 8.0+ (API 26+) needed
-4. On first run, sample data will be inserted automatically
+4. On each run, sample data will be inserted automatically
 5. You can add, delete and/or modify applications on this app as needed!

 ## Brief on Project Structure